RyanGreenup/duckdb_viewer/upcoming_instructions.md

 # Features to Implement

 ## Required Features

-- Double click to set column width
-- Horizontal scroll should be impleemented in the Execute SQL Tab
-    - Make this a part of the Table view widget
-- User should be able to filter in the Execute SQL tab

 ## Nice Fetures

 - Allow the user to create plots from the data